 I think a whole bass or snapper would be another good option for this recipe, along with the other firm-fleshed fillets suggested in place of the cod.

-Wow Wow Wow.
-This steamed cod is totally top restaurant quality!
-5 ingredients, 15 minutes later, and a meal that will shock your guests.
+Wow, wow, wow!
+This steamed cod is totally top-restaurant quality!
+Five ingredients plus 15 minutes, and you have a meal that will shock your guests.

 And best of all, you can have all the prep work done ahead of time then all you need is less than 10 minutes to serve this dish.
-There is no way to go wrong.
+There’s no way to go wrong.

-I would make sure to add the rice vinegar to dilute the soy, or it can become easily too salty.
-I think this recipe would be beautiful with other types of fish.
+I’d make sure to add the rice vinegar to dilute the soy, or it can easily become too salty.
+I think this recipe would be beautiful with other types of firm-fleshed fish.

 Really not necessary to peel ginger, it has a very thin skin.
 I keep mine in the freezer and just grate as much as need without peeling.